Thursday, October 12, 2017

 Figure 1: Correlation matrix, derived from the covariance

-matrix of the southern part of BOSS using 1000 simulated
+matrix of the northern part of BOSS using 1000 simulated

 catalogues.